 Zynga (ZNGA) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the maker of "FarmVille" and other online games had lost 10.5% over the past month, lagging the Consumer Discretionary sector's loss of 5.34% and the S&P 500's loss of 2.37% in that time.
+Coming into today, shares of the maker of "FarmVille" and other online games had lost 3.49% in the past month.
+In that same time, the Consumer Discretionary sector lost 2.25%, while the S&P 500 gained 1.34%.

 ZNGA will be looking to display strength as it nears its next earnings release, which is expected to be November 8, 2021.
-In that report, analysts expect ZNGA to post earnings of $0.06 per share.
-This would mark year-over-year growth of 300%.
-Our most recent consensus estimate is calling for quarterly revenue of $663.11 million, up 5.6% from the year-ago period.
+On that day, ZNGA is projected to report earnings of $0.06 per share, which would represent year-over-year growth of 300%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $664.28 million, up 5.78% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $0.35 per share and revenue of $2.81 billion, which would represent changes of +400% and +23.85%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for ZNGA.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for ZNGA should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-ZNGA is holding a Zacks Rank of #5 (Strong Sell) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+ZNGA is currently a Zacks Rank #5 (Strong Sell).

-Digging into valuation, ZNGA currently has a Forward P/E ratio of 20.77.
-This represents a discount compared to its industry's average Forward P/E of 22.
+Valuation is also important, so investors should note that ZNGA has a Forward P/E ratio of 21.17 right now.
+This represents a discount compared to its industry's average Forward P/E of 23.07.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report